AD SPACE HERE

 The timber output is more than 30 million cubic metres, accounting for “half of the country’s timber output”, and it has become the largest timber production province worthy of the title.

 Many people say that policy determines the development of eucalyptus in Guangxi, but this is not the case.
-The role of policy is of course important, under normal circumstances; the biggest role of policy is guidance.
+Policy’s role is, of course, important under normal circumstances; the biggest role of policy is guidance.

 In April 2002, Guangxi issued the ‘opinions on accelerating the development of fast-growing and high-yield forests in Guangxi, which planned to create 660,000 hectares of fast-growing and high-yield forests in five years through afforesting of barren hills and wasteland, regeneration of cultivated land, transformation of low-yield forests and conversion of farmland to forests.

-When you look closely at the contents of that year’s opinion, you will see that it is not just eucalypt trees that are encouraged to develop, but include acacia, pine and bamboo among them.
+When you look closely at the contents of that year’s opinion, you will see that not only eucalypt trees but also acacia, pine, and bamboo are encouraged to develop.

-Since then, Guangxi has introduced preferential incentives such as free seedling, halving the collection of forestry fund, priority arrangement of cutting targets, afforestation subsidy, afforestation loan discount, etc.
+Since then, Guangxi has introduced preferential incentives such as free seedlings, halving the collection of forestry funds, priority arrangement of cutting targets, afforestation subsidies, afforestation loan discounts, etc.

-The development of fast-growing and high-yield forest including eucalyptus has not only been encouraged by policy level, but also given real preferential treatment…
+The development of fast-growing, high-yield forests, including eucalyptus, has not only been encouraged at the policy level but also given real preferential treatment.

 Science and technology are the primary productive forces.

-Guangxi attaches great importance to forestry science and technology, and began to introduce eucalyptus in 1978, and carried out artificial hybridiaation breeding of eucalyptus, but because of the lack of a systematic approach, results were poor.
+Guangxi attaches great importance to forestry science and technology.
+It began introducing eucalyptus in 1978 and carried out artificial hybridization breeding of eucalyptus, but because of the lack of a systematic approach, results were poor.

-In the 1980s, Guangxi and Australia, through the Dongmen forestry cooperation, carried out experimental studies of eucalyptus from eight countries such as Australia, Indonesia and Brazil involving 174 different eucalyptus species and provenances.
+In the 1980s, Guangxi and Australia, through the Dongmen forestry cooperation, carried out experimental studies of 174 different eucalyptus species and provenances from eight countries, including Australia, Indonesia, and Brazil.

 They established a demonstration forest of 1400 hectares involving tests with 38 species and 83 of the 1294 provenances and a combination of locally made control pollinated interspecific and intraspecific hybrids.